dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/filled-ellipse.png" alt-text="Screenshot of a red filled ellipse.":::

-The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillEllipse%2A> method.
+The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a <xref:Microsoft.Maui.Graphics.Color> before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillEllipse%2A> method.

 Filled circles can also be drawn with the <xref:Microsoft.Maui.Graphics.CanvasExtensions.FillCircle%2A> method.